derekbarber/derekbarber.ca/source/_posts/2015-03-20-growing-as-a-developer-through-podcasts.markdown

 {% img left /images/podcasts/rubyonrails.jpg 150 150 "Ruby on Rails Podcast" %}

-The Ruby on Rails Podcast is a long running one, which ended up on quite a long hiatus but was resurrected in 2014 by Sean Devine.
+The Ruby on Rails Podcast is a long running one which ended up on quite a long hiatus, but was resurrected in 2014 by Sean Devine.
 Sean is a fantastic host and he always has an interesting guest on.
 I've really appreciated that fact that Sean doesn't just stick to Rails but ventures into topics such as Ember and how to integrate a Rails API server with an Ember front-end.
 If you are a Rails developer then this